 Role Details EPC Members EPC members will be trained to develop the skills and knowledge necessary to undertake the duties associated with their positions.
 The training will include the following: The roles and responsibilities of the EPC and ECO.
 Establishing and managing an ECO.
 Managing and developing emergency procedures and assessment activities.
 Emergency communications, notification and warnings.
 Training, drills and exercises.
 Liaison with emergency services.
 Evacuation management.
 Post-evacuation management.
-Chief Warden, Deputy and Communications Officer The chief warden, deputy and communications officer will be trained to develop the skills and knowledge necessary to undertake the duties assigned to their appointed positions.
+Chief Warden The chief warden, deputy and communications officer will be trained to develop the skills and knowledge necessary to undertake the duties assigned to their appointed positions.
+The Chief Warden will be provided in person training and instruction, prior to commencing their appointment.
+Chief Warden will also complete the mandatory online ECO member training every six months.

 Floor or Area Wardens, Floor or area wardens, deputies and wardens will be trained to develop the skills and knowledge necessary to undertake the duties of these positions.

-Role Details Deputies and Wardens Employees Employees should be trained to develop the skills and knowledge to enable them to act in accordance with the established procedures.
+ECO members will also complete the mandatory online ECO member training every six months.
+Employees Employees should be trained to develop the skills and knowledge to enable them to act in accordance with the established procedures.
 Employees with First Attack Firefighting (Extinguisher) Skills Employees may choose to be trained in the operation of portable firefighting equipment, develop the skills and knowledge to enable them to act in accordance with the established procedures.
-Employee Induction New employees will receive building induction training, to develop the necessary skills and knowledge to act in accordance with the established procedures.
+Employee Induction New employees will receive induction training, to develop the necessary skills and knowledge to act in accordance with the established procedures.
+As required under the Building Fire Safety Regulation 2008 all staff are required to receive: General Evacuation training will be given to all staff within 2 business days, and to all staff at 12 month intervals.
+First Response Evacuation Instructions will be given to all new staff within the first month of their employment, at at 2 year intervals thereafter.
+The two above legislative requirements form part of the UniSQ Annual Compliance Training issued upon commencement of employment and again annually.